Debt freedom made simple

-Why Choose A Consumer Proposal
+Why Choose a Consumer Proposal

 Consumer proposals are the only government approved debt settlement program in Canada.
 60% of Ontarians choose a consumer proposal as an alternative to filing for bankruptcy.